 (2) The DEALER/AGENT shall act as a free and independent contractor.
 Within the scope of the Dealer Agency Agreement the DEALER/AGENT shall dispose freely of his activities and business hours and shall himself procure the necessary means of operations.

 (3) The PRINCIPAL shall not be entitled to appoint additional agents for the Contractual Territory.
 However, the PRINCIPAL shall be entitled to make direct sales with regard to the Contractual Products to customers in the Contractual Territory who belong to an international operating group (hereinafter „Direct Customer“).
 The PRINCIPAL shall inform the DEALER/AGENT immediately in writing if a customer becomes a Direct Customer.
 The Direct Customer business shall be dealt with the rules defined in Chapter § 6 4d.
-Besides, in the event of serious cause, in particular if the DEALER/AGENT fails to attend sufficiently (deleted because already described in 3 (2) chapter) to all of his customers, the PRINCIPAL reserves its right to amend and also reduce the size of the Contractual Territory or cancel the exclusivity and appoint another/additional sales organization in the Contractual Territory.
+Besides, in the event of serious cause, in particular if the DEALER/AGENT fails to attend sufficiently (as described in 3 (2) chapter) to all of his customers, the PRINCIPAL reserves its right to amend and also reduce the size of the Contractual Territory or cancel the exclusivity and appoint another/additional sales organization in the Contractual Territory.

 (4) The DEALER/AGENT shall be entitled and is obliged to call himself „Dealer/Agent“ of the PRINCIPAL during the term of the Dealer Agency Agreement.